ejpsoil/soildata-assimilation-guidance/docs/tools/webdav.md

 In the [technical Guidelines download services](https://inspire.ec.europa.eu/documents/technical-guidance-implementation-inspire-download-services) `INSPIRE atom services` are described to provide a light weight alternative to WFS and WCS, while fitting with all the aspects of a `webservice` as described in the implementing rules.

 This recipe describes a minimal approach which is based on placing a number of Atom-xml files along side the downloadable resources in a web accessible folder or webdav.
+Consider that WebDav is used as an example, any online file system would suffice.
+A plain apache webserver, Zenodo or even sharepoint or dropbox.

 ## WSGIDAV